Boulder, CO – “On Writing Songs” – October 29, 1999

 What was going on with me?
 And suddenly it hit me.
 I’m embarrassed of my music.
 It should be better.
 I’m nervous about making a new record.
 That was it.
 Tears melted the iceberg around my heart and I broke down weeping like a baby on the curb shrouded in dappled morning light.

 Writing songs reminds me of catching butterflies—they are so beautiful and magical that I can’t help wanting to play with them.
-But once in my hand, I’m worried I’ve ruined them forever.
+But once in my hand, I’m worried I’ve ruined them beyond repair.
 I go into a trance when I write music.
 There are still periods of listening to muse and then rushing to write down all I’ve heard, in my notebook.
 I’ll bait muse with a string of chords and wait like a predator, hardly breathing, for what wants to be written over them.
 In this way, songs get channeled from the silence, strained through my heart, and written down in ink and sweat.
 I appreciate muse’s time and attention and feel unworthy of it.

 Maybe I should write a song about that, I thought to myself, picking pieces of my heart out of the cracks in the pavement.
 There is little time to loiter in self-doubt.
 That is the dubious luxury of non-artists.
 “You got this,” I whispered to myself under my breath, ditched my empty coffee cup, and headed over to Rob’s Music for new strings.